jisotalo/reciva-radio-patching/README.md

 dns: query for 17.5.168.192.in-addr.arpa
 ```

-**NOTE:** If you have problems to get to this point, try checking the "proxy HTTP" Reciva Patcher.
+**NOTE:** If you have problems to get to this point, try checking the "proxy HTTP" in Reciva Patcher.
 See this issue: https://github.com/jisotalo/reciva-radio-patching/issues/1

 10. Answer `YES` to confirmation.